jentery/engl230v3/index.md

 * Optional: Submit your [revised response](revisions.html) to Prompt 1, 2, or 3.
 * Expect a course wrap-up and some time to complete the experience surveys.
 * We will return marks for revised responses by Wednesday, December 8th.

+Please note that Monday, December 5th is National Day of Remembrance and Action on Violence Against Women.

 ## Exam Period: Roll Credits